N-Kulagin/Optimization-MachineLearning/README.md

-# Optimization algorithms and Machine Learning
+# Optimization Algorithms and Machine Learning

 Mostly interesting in fully programming
 (i. e. without the use of libraries that do it automatically)